Grain-free baking isn’t always the easiest or tastiest.

 - Measure hot water in a glass measuring cup and mix the psyllium husks in; allow to sit while you work on the rest.
 They will get very thick, nearly a solid.
 That’s expected.

-- In a separate bowl or food processor, mix all the dry ingredients, then cut or process in the olive oil and tomato sauce.
+- In a separate bowl or food processor, mix all the dry ingredients, then cut or process in the and tomato sauce.

 - Cut or process in the psyllium husk mixture, watching to see glimmering throughout to get the psyllium husk fully incorporated, then add water as necessary to help incorporate all the dry parts and avoid your tortillas being crumbly.
 Knead with your hands for 1-2 minutes.